adamrmelnyk/oxide_boy/README.md

 * Sound
   * Step function needs to be implemented
 * I/O
-* CLI args so we can accept a ROM
+* CLI args so we can accept a ROM / Cartridge
 * Shutdown after locking up at 0xe9 of the boot ROM
 * Hard code the boot rom so we don't need a file for it?